lindbrook/cholera/README.md

 ### note

-neighborhoodWalking() is computationally intensive (1-2 minutes on a single core).
-To improve performance, seven basic configurations have been pre-computed (for details, see neighborhoodWalking()'s Help Page) and a parallel, multi-core implementation is available on Linux and Mac.
+neighborhoodWalking() is computationally intensive (between 5 and 40 seconds on a single core depending on configuration).
+To improve performance, a parallel, multi-core implementation is available on Linux and Mac.